agustinmista/qmk-playground/README.md

 ## CI/CD

 This project provides a GitHub action that builds and uploads the firmware for every keymap defined in `keyboards`.
 These firmwares can be found at the bottom of the summary of each CI run.
-Sadly, there's no way to retrieve these artifacts programmatically, so down below we use [nightly.link](https://nightly.link/) to create permalinks to them.
-If you want to use it too, you need to authorize this app in your repository and change the link accordingly.

-### Prebuilt firmwares

-The latest prebuilt firmware are available [here](https://nightly.link/agustinmista/qmk_playground/workflows/build/main).